rashidshafeev/delegate-mcp/README.md

 | `BRANCH` | Default GitHub repository branch | No (defaults to main) |
 | `LOG_LEVEL` | Logging level (debug, info, warn, error) | No (defaults to info) |

+## Documentation

+For more detailed information, check out these documentation files:

+- [Detailed Usage Guide](docs/USAGE.md) - In-depth examples and file formats
+- [Development Guide](docs/DEVELOPMENT.md) - How to extend and modify the codebase
+- [Implementation Details](IMPLEMENTATION.md) - Overview of the current implementation

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

 MIT